 - Prepare sole water: Dissolve salt in a glass jar and secure with lid.
 Let stand 24 hrs.

-- Prepare Tea: In a saucepan bring water to a boil, add ginger and lemongrass and allow to steep.
+- Prepare Tea: In a saucepan, bring water to a boil, add ginger and lemongrass, and allow it to steep.
 Once cooled, strain and refrigerate.

-- Cover mouth of jar with cheesecloth, secure with rubber band.
+- Cover mouth of the jar with cheesecloth, secure with a rubber band.